21 Tips To Prepare Your Body For Pregnancy, According to a Pregnancy Coach

 10. Energetically become pregnant.

 A great way I've found to prepare someone for pregnancy is for them to act as though they already are.
 Often, I've found that women will take better care of themselves during pregnancy for their baby's sake.
-I always ask people, "If you were pregnant right now, what would you be doing differently?" … And then have them do it.
+I always ask people, "If you were pregnant right now, what would you be doing differently?"
+Whatever they answer back is what I tell them to start doing.

 11. Get regular acupuncture.